-The MECAHF project was developed by Health Care Without Harm (HCWH) Europe in collaboration with HCWH Europe member Centre Hospitalier de Niort (CH Niort) in France that aims to purchase healthy and sustainable food products and raise awareness about food waste amongst patients and health professionals.
+The MECAHF (Modèle d’Économie Circulaire Alimentaire pour les Hôpitaux Français) project was developed by Health Care Without Harm (HCWH) Europe in collaboration with the Centre Hospitalier de Niort (CH Niort) in France.
+The project ran from 2018-2021 and aimed to increase the purchase of healthy and sustainable food products and raise awareness about food waste amongst patients and health professionals.

 Purpose and aims

-The project, which will run from 2018 – 2020, aims to assess food waste throughout the supply chain of CH Niort: procurement, preparation, consumption, and disposal.
-Through this project, the hospital aims to tackle food waste and reinvest savings into the local economy through the purchase of more local and organic products.
+The project was established to assess food waste throughout the supply chain of CH Niort: procurement, preparation, consumption, and disposal.
+Through this project, the hospital aimed to tackle food waste and reinvest savings into the local economy through the purchase of more local and organic products.

 - Develop and implement a ‘circular economy’ model for food at CH Niort

 - Analyse and reduce food waste at the hospital

 - Purchase more local and organic products